Musab-Dev/book-reviewer-laravel/README.md

    - Express your opinion by assigning ratings to books.

 5. **Get Recommendations:**
-   - Receive personalized book recommendations based on high ratings or popularity.
+   - Receive book recommendations based on high ratings or popularity.

 ## License